 It is a strategy which does not require vast property experience or large capital sums.
 In fact it is a strategy which can be pursued without any capital at all.
 It does not involve the purchase of property – therefore a good credit record, deposit or mortgage is not required.

-It is a strategy which may appeal to property investor newbies.
+Property sourcing is a strategy which has high appeal to property investor newbies.
 It is not really property investment in the strict sense, but the fees earned from sourcing properties can be used to purchase properties and engage in regular property investment.

 It is a good way to start on the journey to become a property owner if you need to raise capital before you can buy your first property – be it a home or an investment property.

 Property sourcing or property finding is simply the process of identifying a property for someone who wants to buy that particular property or that particular type of property.

 As a property sourcer you are a middleman, an agent – standing between a seller and a buyer – making a seller’s property available to an interested buyer in return for a fee or commission.

 The fee charged will of course be negotiable but, as a guide, 3-5% of the property’s value is fairly typical.
 The actual charge will depend on the level or quantity of service you are providing.